softpva/pongMultiplicationTable/README.md

 > - This is a pong game where you must solve a multiplication table.
 > - The multiplication tables vary randomly by 2 to 12.
 > - The positions of numbered squares are also generated randomly.
-> - The result of each multiplication is settled by the sum of the impact of the ball or pillow in the numbered squares.
+> - The result of each multiplication is settled by the sum of the impact of the ball or pad  in the numbered squares.
 > - Danger warning: the ball velocity change by impact velocity of the pad.
-> - The pad impact also change the sign of the numbered squares.
+> - The pad impact also change the sign of the numbered squares.(e.g.: 5 becomes -5)
 > - For each impact the numbered square change randomly its position.
 > - The yellow square launch a new ball to the game.
 > - Danger warning: there can many balls at the same time.